JetBrains/kotlin-web-site/pages/docs/reference/js-interop.md

 ```
 </div>

-With this external declaration, you can call `myFunWithOptionalArgs` with one required argument and two optional arguments, where their default values are calculated by the JavaScript implementation of `myFunWithOptionalArgs`.
+With this external declaration, you can call `myFunWithOptionalArgs` with one required argument and two optional arguments, where the default values are calculated by the JavaScript implementation of `myFunWithOptionalArgs`.

 ### Extending JavaScript classes